sandeepcr529/Buffet.vim/README.md

 New in version 2.50

-With this version you can format the display of buffer list using a callback.
+With this version you can format the display of buffer list using a callback function.

-function.
 Set the call back using the line in your vimrc

    let g:Buffetbufferformatfunction = "s:callback"